realworldocaml/book/other-notes/outline.md

         and caught.
       - Explain the downsides of exceptions, and how and when to use them.
-1. **THe Module System**:
-      - Basic modules and interfaces (Map as an example?)
+1. **Module Basics**:
+      - A basic introduction to modules, how they show up in the file system, how and why you should use interfaces.
       - Tips for designing good module interfaces.
-      - Effective use of modules, including interface components (like Comparable, Hashable, Sexpable in Core) and functors
+      - Effective use of modules, including interface components (like Comparable, Hashable, Sexpable in Core)
+1. **Advanced Modules**:
+      - Functors
       - First-class modules, using a plug-in system as the motivating example.
       - recursive modules [yminsky: Do we want to cover this?
 I've personally never used recursive modules.]
+1. **Files and Compilation Units**: [yminsky: maybe this section should be unified with "Module Basics" section somehow?]
+      - How to organize a small realistic project, including
+      - the role of ml/mli files
+      - direct invocation of the compiler
+      - setting up a simple build with ocamlbuild.
 1. **I/O**:
       - Basic input and output.
 Printf, and in/out channels.
       - reading and writing values using s-expressions, bin-prot and marshal.
 1. **Concurrent Programming**
-      - Covers LWT or Async.
+      - Covers Lwt or Async.
 We still need to figure out which system to cover.
 I'm pretty torn on this one.
-1. **Files and Compilation Units**:
-      - How to organize a small realistic project, including
-      - the role of ml/mli files
-      - direct invocation of the compiler
-      - setting up a simple build with ocamlbuild.
-      - how to include packages using ocamlfind
 1. **Objects**: the structurally typed object system.
 Two good examples of object usage are lablgtk and js_of_ocaml where they interop nicely.
 Perhaps do a simple windowing system using lablgtk